EDUCATE • ADVOCATE • CULTIVATE

 Considerable experience, education/training, field work and expertise are required for successful performance in this profession.
 No single source of information is sufficient to launch a competent practice in this field.
 It is a combination of all.

-OAHI meetings & workshops and CAHPI Conferences and seminars, are also instrumental in producing well qualified professional Inspectors.
+OAHI meetings and workshops and education conferences and seminars, are also instrumental in producing well qualified professional inspectors.
 Inspectors who lack exposure to more disciplined and formal training and rely on their "experience" only are at risk for having difficulty distinguishing between arm-waving opinions and well researched authoritative sources of information.
 This is a critical distinction if you are to practice as a qualified professional, rather than simply as a generic business operator.

 The OAHI has recognized that and requires that certain specific courses are mandatory baseline requirements to ensure that its members are above the crowd and true professionals.
-The best credential you can have in the home inspection profession is membership in the OAHI/CAHPI-Ontario.
+The best credential you can have in the home inspection profession is membership in the OAHI.
 Its members are widely recognized.
-Anyone interested in the business should become an Applicant or Student member as early as possible, so that the monthly mailings and meetings can enhance their competence and professionalism .
+Anyone interested in the business should become an Applicant or Student member as early as possible.
+This can enhance your competence and professionalism.
 Remember, your customer's expectations will be very high.
 In order to meet those expectations, you will need to be very good and very careful.
 Sharing ideas and experiences with others in the business can be extremely valuable to the survival of your business.
-Note: The courses can be done in any order; if you are not sure that this is the field for you... new Home Inspectors have indicated that by taking the weekend Defect Recognition Course first was a valuable tool in their decision.
+Note: The courses can be done in any order; if you are not sure that this is the field for you... new home inspectors have indicated that by taking the weekend Defect Recognition Course first was a valuable tool in their decision.
 At this course, you meet those in the same situation as yourself, as well as veteran Inspectors, and knowledgeable instructors.

 As a minimum, you will need required education, sufficient working capital, a reliable vehicle, a computer, and sufficient basic inspection tools.
 Your best source of information about these items as well as how to proceed towards obtaining your professional status, is by joining the OAHI.
-We invite you to fill in the Membership Application.
+We invite you to fill in the Membership Application online.
 Those aspiring to become members must first apply as a new "Student" (non-practicing) or "Applicant" (practicing) member.
-Please make sure to complete, sign and mail all applicable forms, and your cheque for fees, payable to the OAHI.
 For those requiring an assessment of their credentials, please allow approximately six to eight weeks.